© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Remains of the church and churchyard of St Mary Magdalen is a scheduled monument protected by Historic England under reference 1021371.
 View the official record →

-The remains of the church and churchyard of St Mary Magdalen is an ancient monument located in Buckinghamshire, England.
+The remains of the church and churchyard of St Mary Magdalen is an ancient monument located in Buckinghamshire, England, comprising the archaeological traces of a medieval parish church and its associated burial ground.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021371.

 Remains of the church and churchyard of St Mary Magdalen is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021371.